 It’s all too easy to shop from your sofa these days.
 Browse, click and the Evri person delivers it to your door.
-But there’s something about the experience of real-life London shopping.
+But there’s something about the experience of real-life London shopping trips.
 You know, walking down a high street, looking in shop windows, and wandering through boutiques, department stores and everything in between.
-Christmas is definitely one of those times for in-person retail therapy.
+Not just viewing the latest trends, but touching, feeling and wearing them.
+Christmas is definitely one of those times for in-person retail therapy in London’s best shopping streets.

 But which are the best shopping streets in London?

-A new generation of shopping malls have recently been added to London, like Westfield London in Stratford and White City (well, Shepherd’s Bush really), which provide endless options under one shopping centre roof.
-Oxford Street has seen the closing of flagship stores like Topshop, Debenhams and House of Fraser to make way for new shops.
+There are vast shopping malls like Westfield London in Stratford and White City (well, Shepherd’s Bush really), where you’ll find the latest home decor, beauty and fashion trends under one shopping centre roof.
+Oxford Street no longer has flagship stores like Topshop, Debenhams and House of Fraser but you’ll find a host of different, well-known shops there instead.

 Here, we’ll share our favourite shopping destinations in London.
 The small fry, the lesser known or the sometimes forgotten, as well as some always special places.